-Symptom Cause Resolution Message IKJ56702I: INVALID data is issued The job is submitted more than once.
+Symptom Cause Resolution Message IKJ56702I: The job is INVALID data is submitted more issued than once.
 You can ignore this message.
 Job fails with an authorization error.
 Your user ID lacks superuser authority.
 Contact your security admin to run IZUNUSEC.
 If you are using RACF®, select a user ID with SPECIAL attribute which can issue all RACF® commands.